William Short (American ambassador)

-William Short (1759–1849) was an American diplomat during the early years of the United States.
-He served as Thomas Jefferson's private secretary when the latter was a peace commissioner in France, and remained in Europe to take on several other diplomatic posts.
-Jefferson, later the third President of the United States, was a lifelong mentor and friend.
-In a 1789 letter, Jefferson referred to Short as his "adoptive son."
+William Short (September 30, 1759 – December 5, 1849), a Virginia-born lawyer who disagreed with slavery, became an American diplomat during the first two decades of his country's existence before moving to Philadelphia and becoming a successful financier and philanthropist.
+Thomas Jefferson, later the third President of the United States, was a lifelong mentor and friend.
+In a 1789 letter, Jefferson referred to Short as his "adoptive son," Short served as Jefferson's private secretary when the latter was a peace commissioner in France, and remained in Europe to take on several other diplomatic posts, including as the U.S.'s chargé d'affaires in France during the French Revolution (1789–92), America's fiscal agent in Europe (1790-1794), as America's Minister to the Netherlands (1792), as a treaty commissioner to Spain (1794 to 1795), and had a recess appointment as Ambassador to Russia in 1808 but never physically assumed the post.

-Short was an early member and president (1778–1781) of Phi Beta Kappa at the College of William & Mary and was elected to Virginia's Executive Council from 1783 to 1784.
-After serving as the U.S.'s chargé d'affaires in France during the French Revolution (1789–92).
-In 1792 he was appointed as America's Minister to the Netherlands, and from 1794 to 1795 he served as a treaty commissioner to Spain.
-In 1804, Short was elected a member of the American Philosophical Society.
-Although his diplomatic career was not as celebrated or long as Short may have wished, and his love affair with a French noblewoman ended with her marrying another man, Short was a successful businessman and an opponent of slavery who died very wealthy in America.
+Although Short's diplomatic career was not as celebrated or long as Short may have wished, and his love affair with a French noblewoman ended with her marrying another man, Short was a successful businessman and an opponent of slavery who died very wealthy in America.

-Life

-William Short was born in 1759 to William Short (the Fifth) and Elizabeth Skipwith at Spring Grove, Surry County, Virginia.
-He was the brother of Peyton Short, who became a land speculator and politician in Kentucky.